pomdtr/tweety/README.md

 # Popcorn

-An integrated terminal for your browser.
+An pop-up terminal for your browser.

 ![screenshot](./static/screenshot.png)